frennkie/django-ip2tor/readme.md

 ### Requirements

-Current assumption for (virtual) hardware requires is
+Current assumption for sizing is:

 - 4 (virtual) CPUs (2 should work - give it a try)
 - 2 GB RAM